 For aboriginal cadets whose religion requires the wearing of hair in a specific style, authority to do so will be given to the cadet.
 Cadets who are aboriginal are required to follow the steps above.

 Should a conflict arise between the requirement to wear safety items of clothing and equipment and these religious symbols, the manner and location of wearing these symbols shall be adjusted.
-COs retain the right to order the manner of this adjustment as necessary to meet safety requirements; and male cadets shall wear a CAF white turban.
-Female cadets shall wear the seaman’s cap.
+COs retain the right to order the manner of this adjustment as necessary to meet safety requirements; and cadets shall wear a CAF white turban or the seaman’s cap where applicable.

 Wearing of Headdress

-The turban worn by male cadets and authorized headdress worn by female cadets shall not be removed while wearing the uniform.
+The turban and authorized headdress' worn by cadets shall not be removed while wearing the uniform.
 Similarly, when on duty wearing civilian clothing, a civilian turban and an appropriate civilian woman’s head covering shall not be removed.

 When wearing the headdress, it shall not be removed in the following circumstances: